cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 # CloudBees Feature Management Solution

 .italic[
-  *Rollout is a multi-platform, Infrastructure as Code, SaaS feature management and remote configuration solution.*
+  ## *Rollout is a multi-platform, Infrastructure as Code,
+SaaS feature management and remote configuration solution.*
 ]

-Faster Delivery
+### Faster Delivery
 .no-bullet[
-* Don’t wait for a feature to trickle out across multiple servers in a highly scaled application; turn it on all at once when it’s ready, or selectively enable it for users.
+* Don’t wait for a feature to trickle out across multiple servers in a highly scaled application; turn it on all at once when it’s ready, or selectively enable it for targeted users.
 ]

-Safer Releases
+### Safer Releases
 .no-bullet[
 * Test new code safely in production with blue/green and canary deployments.
-If a bug is discovered, just turn off that feature right away and then repair it.
+If a bug is discovered, just turn off that feature right away and then fix it.
 ]

-Experimentation
+### Experimentation
 .no-bullet[
 * Determine the impact of a feature on your revenue, user engagement, etc. Enable features only for your QA team to allow validation with production data.
 ]

-Customization
+### Customization
 .no-bullet[
 * Turn specific features on or off for particular customers, based on preferences, location, licensing, etc.
 ]